History of The Auxiliary Units

 The bland name of Auxiliary Units was chosen as it did not conjure up any ideas of defense, offence or guerrilla type tendencies and Patrols were equally not likely to arouse suspicion.
 Major Gubbins was promoted and given the task of raising a Civilian Secret Army under GHQ Home Forces Rule.
 Colonel Gubbins searched out the finest Officers he could find to head up each County, these were to be known as Intelligence Officers or IO’s and East Yorkshire and North Yorkshire for a time was our very own Captain Peter Hollis the Son of Canon Hollis of Hornsea.

 Captain Peter Hollis.
 The Intelligence Officer or IO of East Yorkshire

 Colonel Colin McVean Gubbins KCMG, DSO, MC

-And so they were born, an elite band of Farmers, Poachers, Gamekeepers, just about from all walks of life that were tasked with attacking a German invasion force not head on, but from behind, assasinationg high ranking German Officer, blowing supply vehicles up, anything that would slow down, harass and generally be a pain in the rear end for the Germans enabling our Army and Air force to bring to bear their full might and send them back into the sea.
+And so they were born, an elite band of Farmers, Poachers, Gamekeepers, just about from all walks of life that were tasked with attacking a German invasion force not head on, but from behind, assasinating high ranking German Officers, blowing supply vehicles up, anything that would slow down, harass and generally be a pain in the rear end for the Germans enabling our Army and Air force to bring to bear their full might and send them back into the sea.